Home Crosses Pagan symbols Site search

 A very European design of a Christian cross, with strong links to Paganism

-The Scandinavian and North European name Hans (or Hannes) is shortened from Johannes, the Proto-Germanic form of John.
-This cross is named St. Hans Cross after St. John the Baptist and known in Heraldry as the Bowen Cross.
+The Scandinavian and north European name Hans (or Hannes) is shortened from Johannes, the Proto-Germanic form of John.
+This cross is named St. Hans's Cross after St. John the Baptist and known in Heraldry as the Bowen Cross.
 An ancient Scandinavian design such as this is often called a Shieldknot.

 John the Baptist

-John was a priest in the 1st century, Jewish, but regarded as a prophet by Islam (Surah 3:39) and the Bahá'í Faith, as well as Christianity1 & 2.
-Christians often refer to him as 'John the Baptist', 'the Forerunner' or 'the Precursor'3 of Jesus Christ.
+John was a priest in the 1st century, Jewish, but regarded as a prophet by Islam (Surah 3:39) and the Bahá'í Faith, as well as Christianity.
+Christians often refer to him as 'John the Baptist', 'the Forerunner' or 'the Precursor' of Jesus Christ.

 John's ministry is recorded in several parts of the Bible.
-Most notably, the time when John recognized Jesus as the Messiah and baptised Him4.
-This marked the beginning of the ministry of Jesus, who had a special love and respect for John5.
+Most notably, the time when he recognized Jesus as the Messiah and baptized Him.
+This marked the beginning of the ministry of Jesus, who had a special love and respect for John.
 Such was the power of John's teaching that people from all walks of life clamoured to hear him preach.
-He baptized those who wished so, and from this he became known as John the Baptist6.
+He baptized those who wished so, and from this he became known as John the Baptist.

 Around the same time, the son of Herod the Great, Herod Antipas, married Herodias.
 Now, Herodias had been the wife of his brother, Philip, and John condemned this as immoral.
 John made his displeasure known to Herod Antipas, who responded by imprisoning John.